iamhll/f265enc_doc/source/how_to/main.rst

         ::

-            "commit your changes if necessary"
-            git reset "SHA1 ID of the commitment you want to diff with" "make some edit"
-            git reset "SHA1 ID of the commitment you were working with"
+            git reset "SHA1 ID of the commit you were working with"

+        **do not forget to reset back with git reset ORIGIN**

         \

-(20200924) How to Get a Simple History
+(20211026) How to Get a Simple History
 --------------------------------------

     #.  |   press F4 after "gitk --all" is executed
-        |   (or click "View" and choose "Edit wiew..." after gitk --all is executed)
+        |   (or click "View" and choose "Edit view..." after gitk --all is executed)
         |   click "Simple history"

         .. image:: howToGetASimpleHistory_edit.png